Skip to content

 Before being destroyed in 1945, the monastery’s main church had a total floor area of just 21 square metres.
 After it, a tiny Byzantine church was erected there.
 The sisters have been the sole residents of the monastery since 1945, and it is available to tourists.

-7)Epidaurus Monastery Of Agnountos: The Monastery of Agnountos is a stunning example of Byzantine art and regional architecture that inspires awe in both tourists and academics.
+7)Epidaurus Monastery Of Agnountos: The Monastery of Agnountos is a stunning example of Byzantine art and regional architecture that inspires awe in tourists and academics.

 According to a legend, visitors noticed a faint light on a nearby peak.
 Following the light, the tourists arrived at the location and discovered a hidden Virgin Mary icon.
 As a result, they constructed a monastery close by to remember this occasion.